-The focus of this Stewardship and Placemaking Framework is on delivering an appropriate organisation that effectively community manages the open spaces. facilities, and responds to the needs of the local community to build a thriving community.
+The focus of this Stewardship Placemaking Framework is on delivering an appropriate organisation that effectively manages the open spaces. community facilities, and responds to the needs of the local community to build a thriving community.

 As the Garden Community project will be delivered over a 20 plus period, and as this project is in such an early stage in planning and design terms, the outline parameter plans will need to be developed into a masterplan for each neighbourhood and the strategic landscape area.
-Beyond that. detailed reserved matters applications will be prepared each parcel/ building/ element of infrastructure including the public open spaces and community assets.
+Beyond detailed that. reserved matters applications will be prepared parcel/ building/ element infrastructure including the public open spaces and community assets.